 afdocs

 A CLI tool that implements the Agent-Friendly Documentation Spec and tests docs sites against it.
 Point it at a URL and it reports where your docs stand.
 Published on npm.
+Fern's Agent Score directory uses afdocs to score API documentation sites at scale.

 skill-validator